Star Wars (film): Writing

 While writing a third draft, Lucas claims to have been influenced by comics, J. R. R. Tolkien's The Hobbit, Joseph Campbell's The Hero with a Thousand Faces, James George Frazer's The Golden Bough, and Bruno Bettelheim's The Uses of Enchantment.
-Author Michael Kaminski has objected to Lucas's claim regarding The Uses of Enchantment, arguing that it was not released until after Star Wars was filmed (J.W.
-Rinzler speculates that Lucas may have obtained an advance copy).
-Kaminski also writes that Campbell's influence on Star Wars has been exaggerated by Lucas and others, and that Lucas's second draft was "even closer to Campbell's structure" than the third.
+The writer Michael Kaminski has objected to Lucas' claim regarding The Uses of Enchantment, arguing that it was not released until after Star Wars was filmed.
+(Note: The Star Wars historian J.W.
+Rinzler speculates that Lucas may have obtained an advance copy of the book) Kaminski also claims that Campbell's influence on Star Wars has been exaggerated by Lucas and others, and that Lucas' second draft was "closer to Campbell's structure" than the third draft.

-Lucas has claimed he wrote a version of the screenplay that was 250–300 pages long, which outlined the plot of the entire original trilogy.
-Realizing it was too lengthy for a single film, he decided to spread the story over three films.
-This division caused problems with the first episode; Lucas had to use the ending of Return of the Jedi for Star Wars, which resulted in a Death Star being included in both films.
-(Note: Lucas's claims are internally inconsistent, and have been refuted by Kurtz, Kaminski, and Chris Taylor.
-Lucas sometimes admitted to have only had notes rather than complete treatments or scripts, and in 2010 confided to the showrunners of Lost that: "when Star Wars first came out, I didn't know where it was going either.
-The trick is to pretend you've planned the whole thing out in advance.")
-In 1975, Lucas envisioned a trilogy which would end with the destruction of the Empire, and possibly a prequel about Obi-Wan as a young man.
-After Star Wars became tremendously successful, Lucasfilm announced that Lucas had already written twelve more Luke Skywalker stories, which, according to Kurtz, were "separate adventures" rather than traditional sequels.